sda98/tcga-correlation-survival/README.md

 snakemake --cores 1  # number of cores can be changed
 ```

-The pipeline automatically downloads the expression data (~700 MB) on first run.
+The pipeline automatically downloads the expression data zipped file (~700 MB) on first run.
 Clinical survival data is included in the repository.

 ### Run individual steps